matrix-org/matrix-appservice-irc/docs/irc_modes.md

     v: 1
 ```

-An operator on the IRC side of the bridge will be given moderator priviledges (PL50) and a voiced user will be given
+An operator on the IRC side of the bridge will be given moderator privileges (PL50) and a voiced user will be given
 PL1.
 In `+m` (moderated) rooms, users who are not voiced cannot speak and so the Matrix room will not allow users with
 PL0 (that is, without +v) to speak.